appellod/example-serverless-application/README.md

 # Simple RESTful API
-This is an open-source RESTful API designed to give NodeJS developers a solid starting point for creating backend applications.
+This is an open-source RESTful API designed to give Typescript developers a solid starting point for creating backend applications.

 ## Features